Delhi's water crisis to be resolved within 2-3 years: CM Arvind Kejriwal | Law-Order

 Delhi's water crisis to be resolved within 2-3 years: CM Arvind Kejriwal

-Delhis water crisis will be resolved within the next two-three years as the government is taking radical steps to tackle the problem, Chief Minister Arvind Kejriwal said on Tuesday.In 2015, Delhis water production stood at 850 million gallons per day MGD.
+Delhis water crisis will be resolved within the next two-three years with the government taking steps to enhance the water supply capacity by up to 300 million gallons a day MGD, Chief Minister Arvind Kejriwal has said.According to official estimates, around two crore residents of the capital need approximately 1,300 MGD of water for drinking and daily needs.

 - Country: